 R.I.P.
 Gary, I'll always remember you with a big smile on your face - JoeG

 It's taken me the good part of the day to reflect on my dad.....
 How I want everyone to know my version of the greatest man I've ever had the privilege of calling Daddy.
 Anything that has ever been good in me was because of him.
-His love, guidance and belief that I could do anything guided me through life.
+His love, guidance, and belief that I could do anything guided me through life.
 The belief that family wasn't only skin deep.
-If you were a friend it was the same as family and he did anything and everything for his family.
+If you were a friend, it was the same as family, and he did anything and everything for his family.
 He taught me what it was to be a loving and caring parent to my children.
 I am the devoted mother of two amazing kids because of him.
-He taught me to always be proud of them no matter what and let them find their way.
+He taught me always to be proud of them no matter what and let them find their way.
 He was an amazing, proud and devoted grandfather to his grandchildren.
 Natural and adopted alike.
 There wasn't anything he wouldn't do for them.
 His adventures and love of life were limitless.
 He lived life to the fullest and had stories along the way.
-His long winded, detailed and very animated stories will carry on through his friends and family that knew him well.
+His long-winded, detailed, and very animated stories will carry on through his friends and family that knew him well.
 I know he wasn't ready to say goodbye to this great big world.
-In his heart he had many more adventures to be had and shared.
-Thank you to our family and friends who held mine, my sister and my aunts hands through this very tough time.
+In his heart, he had many more adventures to be had and shared.
+Thank you to our family and friends who held mine, my sister's, and my aunt's hands through this very tough time.
 You helped us get through it all.
 To say he will be missed is an understatement.
 I take comfort in knowing I will carry him always.
 I carry him in my heart.

-ROHN, Gary Raymond Age 67, passed away April 20, in Fair Oaks, California, surrounded by his loving family.
+ROHN, Gary Raymond, Age 67, passed away April 20, in Fair Oaks, California, surrounded by his loving family.
 Gary was born on May 6, 1947, and was preceded in death by his parents, Jack and Amy Joyce.
-He is survived by his daughters, Amanda (Victor) Jones, Marissa (Travis) Weller; sister, Gail; five grandchildren, Avery, Allison, Sydney, Xander and Addyson; two nephews, Dennis (Rachael) and Darrin.
+He is survived by his daughters, Amanda (Victor) Jones and Marissa (Travis) Weller; sister, Gail; five grandchildren, Avery, Allison, Sydney, Xander, and Addyson; two nephews, Dennis (Rachael) and Darrin.